 Ciaran Kenny qualified from Athlone Institute of Technology with an Hons Bachelor of Arts in Applied Social Studies in Social Care in 2004.
-He has worked with vulnerable young people for nearly twenty years both in residential care as well as aftercare.
-During this time Ciaran founded both the Don Bosco care football team and activity centre which provides a positive outlet both for young people currently in state care and care leavers.
-Ciaran is currently working with young people in aftercare, supporting their transition from various care settings and assisting in the coordination and delivery of their individual aftercare plans.
+Ciaran has worked with vulnerable young people for over twenty years both in residential care as well as aftercare.
+During his time working with Don Bosco Care, Ciaran founded both the Don Bosco Care football team and activity centre.
+Ciaran is currently employed as an Aftercare Worker with Tusla, based in Dublin North Central, working closely with young people both in care and accessing aftercare, supporting their transition from various care settings, and assisting in the coordination and delivery of their individual aftercare plans.

 Sharon Byrne – Board Member & Aftercare Worker, Crosscare

 Sharon is an Aftercare Worker with Crosscare and has worked in this role since 2006 to present.
 She has worked in partnership with the Unaccompanied Minors, HSE team, offering them a day programme and assisting them with their education and sourcing funding for third level.
 Sharon started her career working with children in a nursery setting for ten years; she then went on to work in Smylys, Monkstown Residential for a year working with both boys and girls under the care of the HSE.
 Following on from this position Sharon worked with Home Again (formerly Los Angeles), residential unit for boys, she held this position for seven years.
 Sharon has a degree in Social Care Practice.
 During the course of her career Sharon has supervised DIT students on placement.